This lab walks you through the steps to block web traffic with a WAF (web application firewall) in AWS.

 Two web servers are launched in the Private subnet to handle the web request.

-The request the to web servers are shared using the ALB.
+The request to web servers is shared using the ALB.

 Web servers are attached to the ALB Target group.

 Servers are pre-installed with HTTPD on both servers and have the test pages RESPONSE COMING FROM SERVER 1 and RESPONSE COMING FROM SERVER 2 respectively.

 They are attached to a security group via port 80 that allows the web traffic coming from ALB.